School car

 In the Northern Ontario bush, many families lived too far from communities to allow their children to attend school.
 As a way of providing education to these children of railroad workers, trappers, natives and other people of the bush the Canadian government instituted the school car system (in French: Des écoles sur rails).

-The school cars ran from 1926 to 1967, and stopped at each site on their route for three to five days out of a month.
+At its peak, in the 1940s, as many as seven school trains travelled on the tracks of Northern Ontario.
+The school cars or "school on wheels" ran from 1926 to 1967, and stopped at each site on their route for three to five days out of a month.